fustilio/ssfst-ts/README.md

 ## References

 This implementation follows the construction presented in ["Efficient Dictionary-Based Text Rewriting using Subsequential Transducers" by S. Mihov, K. Schulz](https://dl.acm.org/doi/abs/10.1017/S1351324905004092)

+## About

+This implementation is based on the original repository by Denis Kyashif: [https://github.com/deniskyashif/ssfst/tree/master](https://github.com/deniskyashif/ssfst/tree/master).